 It should be noted that RDD is heavily involved in various committees and working groups that define the future of the Institution's IT framework, such as the Steering Committee of the ECM programme, chaired by its Director General and its Case-Law Research sub-group, chaired by its director.
-It is also involved in the steering committee of the Gendoc project.
+It is also involved in the steering committee of the digital Court Reports, and in the steering committee of the Gendoc project.